Previous

 Speak to your guidance teacher or careers adviser about subjects offered at your school.

 You may find it helpful to get some healthcare experience by doing a work placement or volunteering.
 You’ll get training, increase your knowledge, and learn new skills.
-This could help you when applying to university, college or a new job with NHSScotland.
+This could help you when applying to college, university, or a new job with NHSScotland.

 To become an ODP, you must apply for an NHS Scotland trainee ODP vacancy on our recruitment site.

 Once you've completed the programme, you'll register with the Health and Care Professions Council (HCPC).
+The HCPC is a professional body responsible for monitoring and supporting ODPs and other healthcare professionals.

 As an ODP you’ll help and support patients having surgery or a surgical procedure, by managing and delivering a high level of care.